alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/tutorials/first-mvc-app/adding-model.md

 using Microsoft.EntityFrameworkCore;
 ```

-Aşağıdaki Vurgulanan kodu içine `Startup.ConfigureServices`ekleyin:
+Aşağıdaki Vurgulanan kodu içine ekleyin `Startup.ConfigureServices` :

 # <a name="visual-studio"></a>[Visual Studio](#tab/visual-studio)